zylon-ai/private-gpt/docs/description.md

 #### OSX GPU support

 You will need to build [llama.cpp](https://github.com/ggerganov/llama.cpp) with metal support.
 To do that run:

 ```bash
 CMAKE_ARGS="-DLLAMA_METAL=on" pip install --force-reinstall --no-cache-dir llama-cpp-python
 ```

-#### Windows GPU support
+#### Windows NVIDIA GPU support

-Windows GPU support is done through CUDA or similar open source technologies.
+Windows GPU support is done through CUDA.
 Follow the instructions on the original [llama.cpp](https://github.com/ggerganov/llama.cpp) repo to install the required dependencies.